The study covered in this summary was published on bioRxiv.org as a preprint and has not yet been peer reviewed.

 The cohort was limited to patients already known to have pTDP-43 pathology in the CNS.

 Therefore, future research to investigate the population dynamics and feasibility of population screening for this pathology should include larger cohorts of unselected individuals.

 The study was funded by the Wellcome Trust and the Pathological Society of Great Britain and Ireland.

 The authors have disclosed no relevant financial relationships.

-This is a summary of a preprint research study, "Vulnerable Brain Networks Associated With Risk for Alzheimer’s Disease," written by Ali Mahzarnia from the Department of Radiology, Duke University Medical School, Durham, North Carolina, and colleagues, published on bioRxiv.org, and provided to you by Medscape.
+This is a summary of a preprint research study, "pTDP-43 Aggregates Accumulate in the Gut and Other Non–Central Nervous System Tissues Prior to Symptom Onset in Amyotrophic Lateral Sclerosis," written by Samuel B. Pattle of the NHS Lothian Department of Pathology, Edinburgh, United Kingdom, and colleagues, published on bioRxiv.org and provided to you by Medscape.
 This study has not yet been peer reviewed.
-The full text of the study can be found bioRxiv.org.
+The full text of the study can be found on bioRxiv.org.

 Cite this: Jennifer Herrin for Medscape.
 Protein in Gut Predicts ALS - Medscape - Mar 29, 2022.